amitrani6/nyc_asking_rent_regression/Readme.md

 ![NYC Rent Postings Choropleth](/images-for-readme/choropleth.png)

+I then analyzed the distribution of asking rents with a

 I further created a series of pie charts to show the makeup of bedroom types.

 Part 4: Regression Analysis